Frequently Asked Questions

 - Will my building receive sanitization and other facilities services?

-- Does the “Limited Researh Activities Phase" change travel restrictions?
+- Does the “Limited Research Activities Phase" change travel restrictions?

-No, the current travel restrictions remain in effect until at least December 11.
+No, the current travel restrictions remain in effect until June 30, 2021.
 Note that driving locally to off-campus locations for University business, including field research, constitutes travel.
 To request permission for this work, see the travel restriction website.

 - Who is responsible for enforcing the requirements on physical distancing, sanitization,